 MI Home Loan Lender Requirements and Application

 Why should I become a MI Home Loan lender?

-Borrowers may be eligible for Michigan Down Payment on FHA, RD and Conventional 97% loans up to a maximum of $7,500.
+Borrowers may be eligible for MI DPA Loan on FHA, RD and Conventional 97% loans up to a maximum of $7,500.
 This can be applied to down payment, closing costs and prepaid expenses (taxes and insurance).Maximum financing required.
+Available statewide.

 MSHDA financing can be used easily with most loan types; Conventional, FHA, VA, or RD.

 The loan commitment is valid 90 days for an existing home and 180 days for new construction.

 Lender Application and Approval

 If your company meets all of the requirements listed below, MSHDA welcomes your application to participate in our Homeownership loan program.
 Please complete the MSHDA Lender Application, review the MSHDA Lender Agreement, and return both to Christine Blank at MSHDA's Division of Homeownership, 735 East Michigan Avenue, P.O.
 Box 30044, Lansing, MI 48909.

 What are the MI Home Loan lender requirements?